-Emma completed her formal opera training after attaining a Bachelor of Music (Vocal Performance) from the University of Western Australia and then two years at the Australian Opera Studio.
-She won the Australian Singing Competition’s prestigious Marianne Mathy Scholarship, the Symphony Australia Young Artist Prize and the More Than Opera German-Australian Opera Grant which lead to her contract at the Hessisches Staatstheater, Wiesbaden.
+Emma gained a Bachelor of Music (Vocal Performance) from the University of Western Australia and continued her studies at the Australian Opera Studio.
+During this time she won the Australian Singing Competition, the Symphony Australia Young Artist Prize and the More Than Opera German-Australian Opera Grant which lead to her contract at the Hessisches Staatstheater, Wiesbaden.

 Emma will sing the role of Armida in Handel's Rinaldo, December 2020.

 Pinchgut Opera acknowledges the Gadigal people of the Eora nation, the first story-tellers and singers of songs.
 We pay our respects to elders past, present, and emerging.